EastCoastProduct/homepage/src/technologies/angular.md

 ### Templating

-Angular lets us be efficient when it comes to reusing feature blocks.
-Templating is great when you need to get from nothing to something fast.
+Angular lets us be more efficient when it comes to building UI code that integrates seamlessly with a back-end.
+This makes it great for when you need to get from nothing to something fast.

 ### Testing

-Angular was built with testing in mind.
-Out-of-the-box, Angular comes with end-to-end testing tools that make testing a breeze.
+Angular was built to support testing smoothly, right out of the box.
+Its end-to-end testing tools make efficiently producing quality code a breeze.

 ### The best tool for enterprise jobs

-Since Angular’s m.o. is all about consistency, it is the perfect solution for large enterprise projects.
-If there are too many third party add-ons on a given platform, there will be a large risk of breaking all the things with a simple update.
-Using Angular’s full framework, we can mitigate the risk of broken features because there’s less reliance on third party add-ons.
+Since Angular is all about consistency, speed, and tooling it is the perfect solution for large enterprise projects.
+Using too many third party add-ons creates a risk of breaking your application with a simple update.
+Angular helps us mitigate the risk of broken features because there’s less reliance on third party add-ons.